-In our effort to better serve the professionals and consumers of the music industry, Ledger Note acquires similar companies and entities that struggle to survive without the benefit our combined resources.
+In our effort to better serve the professionals and consumers of the music industry, Ledger Note acquires or recovers similar companies and entities that struggle to survive without the benefit our combined resources.
 Their offerings are of great value to the community and under no circumstance should they be lost forever if a company chose to close their operations.

 Our goal is to maintain as much of the original content as possible by merging them into Ledger Note's various categories.
 This consolidation allows the content to continue to exist online in a safe, clean format that respects the intentions and artistic sensibilities of the authors.
 Any article ported over to Ledger Note will from another company will be indicated as such on their respective pages.